ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 - There are still some cases where an interface can change without changing the source code.
 The ones we know about are listed in #4012

+## Template Haskell and Plugins

+Template Haskell and Plugins add different kinds of dependencies to normal module imports.
+If a module uses a Template Haskell splice then the result of compiling the module can depend on the implementation of a modules imports rather than just their interface.
+Therefore, a modules ABI can remain the same but not trigger recompilation which can lead to stale results.

+There is a similar problem for plugins.
+If a module uses a plugin then depending on the ABI of a plugin is usually not enough.
+Modules defining plugins expose one identifier `plugin :: Plugin` and so the ABI does not often change.
+However, we still want to recompile a module if the implementation of the plugin changes as we expect the new modifications to the plugin to effect the module we are currently compiling.

+The solution is the same in both cases -- rather than just depending on the interface file, we also depend on the hash of the resulting object files.
+Ifthe hash of the object file changes, then the module is recompiled.

+The dependencies are calculated using the `getLinkDeps`, which is also used to calculate dependencies when loading modules for execution using the internal or external interpreter.

+* Object file creation is non-deterministic, so sometimes the object files hash will change despite the implementation not changing.
+This will cause slightly more recompilation but is still safe.

+## Only storing direct information

+It is important to only store direct information in interface files for two reasons:

+* The interface file invariants state that, if you store any transitive information then if anything in the transtive closure changes then you have to recompile the module.
+* Recompilation checking can get very slow in big projects due to checking the whole transitive closure to see if it's the same as before.

+See #16885 for some examples where more recompilation is performed than necessary.

+Removing transitive information from the interface files means that anywhere in the compiler where we need information about transitive dependencies we need to compute the transitive closure rather than simply looking at the interface file.
+It turns out, there are not so many places which are called so often.

+### Computing the transitive closure for home packages

+* In `--make` mode, the transitive closure can be computed by traversing the HPT.
+For example see `hptSomeThingsBelow`.

+* In `-c` mode, the transitive closure has to be computed by recursively loading interface files below the current module.
+Note that this is no worse than before because a similar traversal was already necessary in `checkDependencies` to verify the information in the `dep_mods` field was up-to-date.
+  In the future it would be good to unify `--make` and `-c` by also populating the HPT in `-c` mode (#19795)

+### Where is the transitive closure of home module imports needed

+* Backpack: Computing `mi_free_holes` -- TODO: Need to fix this usage still
+* Linker: getLinkDeps - find the object files which we need to link when loading a module into ghci, this function already computed the transitive closure!
+* Instances/Rules/Annotations - Just for `--make` mode, computed by `hptSomeThingsBelow` which now performs a traversal.
+* `eps_is_boot` field - Used in `-c` mode to determine whether we should be loading a boot interface or a normal interface.
+This is now prepopulated by doing a traversal which looks at the transitive closure of interface files.

+### Where is the transitive closure of package imports needed

+* SafeHaskell: `-fpackage-trust` check has some strange rules about transitively I don't understand yet.
+TODO Test `Check01` and `[Note Tracking Trust Transitively]`
+* Linking: We actually only *need* to link against directly depended upon packages.

 ### `make`

 `make` works by checking the timestamps on dependencies and